 There is a World of Warcraft-like MMORPG called T’Rain that sets up the initial plot.
 A Chinese hacker of the game, “The Troll,” created a ransomware virus that encrypts user’s files unless an in-game ransom is paid, via a drop at a specific location.
 A different hacker named Peter, in Seattle, accidentally gives this virus to a shady dude, Wallace, as he sells him a bunch of stolen credit card numbers.
 Unfortunately, the shady dude works for a Russian mobster, and lots of other important stuff gets encrypted on his computer.

-They find the apartment building.
-Zula, Peter, and Csongor are chained to a pipe in the basement while Ivanov’s team of mercenaries, led by all-around badass but really a good guy at heart Sokolov, go to confront the troll.
-But at the last minute, Zula directs them to one apartment above where they actually think the troll lives and she uses the fuse box to cycle power to the troll’s apartment in an attempt to warn him.
+They find the Troll’s apartment building.
+Zula, Peter, and Csongor are chained to a pipe in the basement while Ivanov’s team of mercenaries, led by all-around badass but really a good guy at heart Sokolov, go to confront the Troll.
+But at the last minute, Zula directs them to one apartment above where they actually think the Troll lives and she uses the fuse box to cycle power to the Troll’s apartment in an attempt to warn him.
 Her intentions are good – no one deserves torture/murder at the hands of a crazy Russian mobster.
-Even if it means losing her own life – she already figures Ivanov will kill them when he’s done with the troll.
+Even if it means losing her own life – she already figures Ivanov will kill them when he’s done with the Troll.

 Here is where the story takes a major twist.
 Turns out the apartment they barge in on was a safehouse for a group of jihadists.
 A massive firefight ensues, and the main jihadist, Abdullah Jones, ends up escaping with Zula as a hostage.
 It all gets pretty “Mad, Mad, Mad World” with groups of characters hijacking a plane to Canada, or a boat to the Phillipines, a British MI6 agent trying to get out of China, and especially towards the end, as the jihadists and all the other main characters converge on a compound of right-wing extremists in Northern Idaho (“American Taliban” as Sokolov puts it) owned by another of Zula’s uncles.